zKxnai/steam-achievement-manager-plus/README.md

 - New version of SAM
 - Rewritten in Python
 - Source Code in C#: https://github.com/gibbed/SteamAchievementManager
-- Current State: Alpha 0.3.2
+- Current State: Beta 0.4

 ## (New) Key features
 - View and edit Steam achievement for every owned game